sundarnagarajan/rdp-thinbook-linux/README.md

 # EVERYTHING on this laptop works perfectly in Linux

 It has [impressive specs](http://www.rdp.in/thinbook/technical-features.html):
+- CPU, Memory, storage:
     - Original Thinbook shipped with Intel Atom X5-Z8300 1.84 GHz CPU (Cherry Trail).
 Later models ship with Intel Atom X5-Z8350 1.92 GHz CPU (Cherry Trail)
     - 2 GB DDR3L RAM
     - 32 GB SSD built in
+    - Micro-SD card slot
+- Display:
     - Original Thinbook shipped with 14.1 inch 1366x768 display (16x9).
 Later the 11.6 inch 1366x768 display (16x9) model was added
     - Intel HD graphics with 12 cores (Linux-friendly)
+- Networking:
-- Realtek Wifi and bluetooth (RTL 8723bs chipset)
+    - 802.11 b/g/n (2.4 GHz) Wifi - Realtek Wifi and bluetooth (RTL 8723bs chipset)
-- 802.11 b/g/n (2.4 GHz) Wifi
     - Bluetooth 4.0
-- Micro-SD card slot
+- USB:
     - 1 x USB 3.0 port
     - 1x USB 2.0 port
+- Audio:
     - Audio out (3.5 mm)
+    - Dual HD speakers
 - Multitouch capacitative touchpad
-- Dual HD speakers
+- Power:
     - 10000 mAh Li-polymer battery
     - 5V 2A power adapter
     - Rated at upto 8.5 hours battery life, 4-5 hours with Wifi connected
+- Size, weight:
     - Dimensions: 233mm x 351mm x 20mm
     - Weight: 1.45 kgs

 ## Other cool features:
 - Power supply is 5V/2A, so (if) you can make your own USB cable with a compatible barrel adapter, you can charge / power it from a 2A USB wall power supply, or even a good Power Bank!
 I plan to do this, so wahct this repo for results and instructions once I do